-Based upon information received from the respective Directors and nominees as of March 17, 2003, the following information is furnished with respect to each person nominated for election as a Director.
+Based upon information received from the respective Directors and nominees as of March 15, 2004, the following information is furnished with respect to each person nominated for election as a Director.

-Name, Age and Principal Occupation and Employment During Past Five Years First Became Director JOHN S. BRINZO, 61, Chairman and Chief Executive Officer of the Company since January 1, 2000.
-Mr. Brinzo served as President and Chief Executive Officer of the Company from November 10, 1997 through December 31, 1999.
-Mr. Brinzo is a Director of International Steel Group Inc. 1997 RONALD C. CAMBRE, 64, Former Chairman of the Board from January, 1995 through December, 2001 of Newmont Mining Corporation, an international mining company.
-Mr. Cambre served as Chief Executive Officer from November, 1993 to January, 2001 and as President from June, 1994 to July, 1999 of Newmont Mining Corporation.
+Name, Age and Principal Occupation and Employment During Past Five Years First Became Director JOHN S. BRINZO , 62, Chairman, President and Chief Executive Officer of the Company since July 1, 2003.
+Mr. Brinzo served as Chairman and Chief Executive Officer of the Company from January 1, 2000 through June 30, 2003 and President and Chief Executive Officer of the Company from November 10, 1997 through December 31, 1999.
+Mr. Brinzo resigned as a Director of International Steel Group Inc., effective February 25, 2004.
+1997 RONALD C. CAMBRE, 65, Former Chairman of the Board from January, 1995 through December, 2001 of Newmont Mining Corporation, an international mining company.
+Mr. Cambre served as Chief Executive Officer from November, 1993 to December, 2000 and as President from June, 1994 to July, 1999 of Newmont Mining Corporation.
 Mr. Cambre was previously with Freeport-McMoRan, a natural resources company, as Vice President and Senior Technical Advisor to the Office of the Chairman.
-Mr. Cambre is a Director of Inco Limited, W.R.
-Grace & Co. and McDermott International, Inc. 1996 RANKO CUCUZ, 59, Former Chairman of the Board from July, 1996 through October, 2001 and Chief Executive Officer from October, 1992 through August, 2001 of Hayes Lemmerz International, Inc., an international supplier of wheels to the auto industry.
-Hayes Lemmerz International filed for bankruptcy in December, 2001.
-Mr. Cucuz is a Director of Hayes Lemmerz International, Inc. and Lincoln Electric Holdings, Inc. 1999 DAVID H. GUNNING , 60, Vice Chairman of the Company since April, 2001.
+Mr. Cambre is a Director of Inco Limited, W. R. Grace & Co. and McDermott International, Inc. 1996 RANKO CUCUZ, 60, Former Chairman of the Board from July, 1996 through October, 2001 and Chief Executive Officer from October, 1992 through August, 2001 of Hayes Lemmerz International, Inc., an international supplier of wheels to the auto industry.
+Hayes Lemmerz International filed for bankruptcy in December, 2001, and emerged from bankruptcy in 2003.
+Mr. Cucuz is a Director of Lincoln Electric Holdings, Inc. 1999 DAVID H. GUNNING, 61, Vice Chairman of the Company since April, 2001.
 Mr. Gunning engaged in consulting and private investing from December, 1997 until joining the Company.
-Mr. Gunning is a Director of Development Alternatives, Inc., Lincoln Electric Holdings, Inc. and Southwest Gas Corporation.
-2001 JAMES D. IRELAND III, 53, Managing Director since January, 1993 of Capital One Partners, Inc., a private equity investment firm, which through an affiliate, serves as the General Partner of Early Stage Partners LLC, a venture capital investment partnership.
-1986 FRANCIS R. McALLISTER, 60, Chairman and Chief Executive Officer since February 12, 2001 of Stillwater Mining Company, a palladium and platinum producer.
+Mr. Gunning is a Director of Development Alternatives, Inc., Lincoln Electric Holdings, Inc., MFS Funds, and Southwest Gas Corporation.
+2001 JAMES D. IRELAND III, 54, Managing Director since January, 1993 of Capital One Partners, Inc., a private equity investment firm, which through an affiliate, serves as the General Partner of Early Stage Partners LLC, a venture capital investment partnership.
+1986 FRANCIS R. McALLISTER, 61, Chairman and Chief Executive Officer since February 12, 2001 of Stillwater Mining Company, a palladium and platinum producer.
 From January, 2000 through January, 2001, Mr. McAllister privately pursued ventures in the mining and metals industry.
 From April, 1999 through December, 1999, Mr. McAllister served as Chairman and Chief Executive Officer of ASARCO Incorporated, an international nonferrous metals mining company.
-He also served as President and Chief Operating Officer from January, 1998 through April, 1999 and as Executive Vice President-Copper Operations from May, 1993 to January, 1998 of ASARCO Incorporated.
+He also served as President and Chief Operating Officer from January, 1998 through April, 1999 of ASARCO Incorporated.
 Mr. McAllister is a Director of Stillwater Mining Company.
-1996 JOHN C. MORLEY, 71, Former Chairman of the Board of the Company from November 10, 1997 to December 31, 1999.
+1996 JOHN C. MORLEY , 72, Former Chairman of the Board of the Company from November 10, 1997 to December 31, 1999.
 Mr. Morley is President since August, 1995 of Evergreen Ventures, LTD., LLC, a family office.
-Mr. Morley is also retired as President and Chief Executive Officer and Director since before 1998 of Reliance Electric Company, a manufacturer of electrical, mechanical power transmission and telecommunications products and systems.
+Mr. Morley is also retired as President and Chief Executive Officer and Director since before 1999 of Reliance Electric Company, a manufacturer of electrical, mechanical power transmission and telecommunications products and systems.
+At the request of the Board Affairs Committee, Mr. Morley agreed to stand for election as a Director of the Company for an additional one-year term beyond normal Director retirement age.
 1995